kylekingcdn/sparkless/README.md

           -wF ./appSetup-1.0.0-1.exe -wS "SIGNATURE"
 ```

-* In laymans terms - if both of these commands were run, the appcast would be generated successfully and both bundles would be listed under the same 'item' xml node.
+* If the above commands are run, the appcast will generate successfully and both bundles would be listed under the same 'item' xml node.